Chart Color Schemes

 East Geelong performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-East Geelong's educational attainment is notably high.
-As of 2016, 39.3% of residents aged 15 years and above held university qualifications, surpassing the broader Victorian average of 21.7% and the SA3 area average of 27.3%.
-This indicates a significant educational advantage for the region, positioning it favourably for knowledge-based opportunities.
-Bachelor degrees are most prevalent at 26.1%, followed by postgraduate qualifications (8.0%) and graduate diplomas (5.2%).
-Vocational credentials are also prominent, with 30.4% of residents holding such qualifications – advanced diplomas account for 12.5% and certificates for 17.9%.
+East Geelong's educational attainment exceeds broader benchmarks significantly.
+As of 2016, 39.3% of its residents aged 15+ held university qualifications, compared to 21.7% in the rest of Victoria and 27.3% in the SA3 area.
+This high level positions the area favourably for knowledge-based opportunities.
+Bachelor degrees were most prevalent at 26.1%, followed by postgraduate qualifications (8.0%) and graduate diplomas (5.2%).
+Vocational credentials were also prominent, with 30.4% of residents aged 15+ holding them – advanced diplomas accounted for 12.5% and certificates for 17.9%.

-Educational participation is notably high in the area, with 26.3% of residents currently enrolled in formal education as of 2016.
-This includes 7.8% in primary education, 6.5% in tertiary education, and 5.9% pursuing secondary education.
+Educational participation was notably high, with 26.3% of residents currently enrolled in formal education as of 2016.
+This included 7.8% in primary education, 6.5% in tertiary education, and 5.9% pursuing secondary education.

 Frequently Asked Questions - Education